 Belvedere is a residential neighbourhood in north east Edmonton, Alberta, Canada.
 It is located on the west side of the Canadian National Railway right of way close to the Belvedere LRT station.

-The neighbourhood is triangle shaped with the railway right of way along the south east side, 137 Avenue on the north, and 66 Avenue on the west.
+The neighbourhood is triangle shaped with the railway right of way along the south east side, 137 Avenue on the north, and 66 Street on the west.
 Fort Road cuts through the neighbourhood close to the south east boundary.

 Belvedere is surrounded by a mixture of residential neighbourhoods and industrial and commercial subdivisions.
 Residential neighbourhoods are York to the north, Clareview Campus to the north east, Balwin and Delwood to the west, and Kildare to the north west.
-Industrial and commercial subdivisions are Clareview Business Park to the north north east, Kennedale Industrial to the east, Industrial Heights to the south east, and the Yellowhead Corriodor to the south west.
+Industrial and commercial subdivisions are Clareview Business Park to the north north east, Kennedale Industrial to the east, Industrial Heights to the south east, and the Yellowhead Corridor to the south west.

 While the Yellowhead Corridor is land set aside for the Yellowhead Trail roadway, the area on either side of 66 Street is heavily built up with commercial and industrial enterprises.